GoMatrixHosting/create-awx-system/docs/Installation_Minimal_AWX.md

 # GoMatrixHosting AWX Setup - Minimal Installation Instructions

-How to install this AWX setup without a front-end wordpress site, digitalocean service, graphana monitor, or backup server.
+How to install this AWX setup without a front-end wordpress site, digitalocean service, grafana monitor, or backup server.

 # Create a server